-Other sites/situations that would make a donate button necessary, besides just plain accepting them from people who enjoy your content, include running charitable or nonprofit organizations, creating a website for a religious service, collecting donations towards disaster relief, or running a fundraising campaign to implement an idea that has a large following.
+Other sites/situations that would make a donate button necessary, besides just plain accepting them from people who enjoy your content, include creating a website for a religious service, collecting donations towards disaster relief, or running a fundraising campaign to implement an idea that has a large following.

 In order to collect significant donation amounts, good fundraising ideas are not enough.
 One should use proper fundraising tools in order to make it successful or use charitable organizations such as PayPal Giving Fund to make it secure.